 “And you?”
 Narcissa snapped.
 “Will you so easily condone your husband’s infidelity?”

-The scene abruptly shimmered and changed , to a private room at St. Mungo’s.
-Narcissa lay on a hospital bed, covered with a white sheet.
+The scene abruptly shimmered and changed again, although the setting remained a private room at St. Mungo’s.
+Narcissa lay on a hospital bed this time, covered with a white sheet.
 Lily was there, standing next to the bed in green robes signifying her Healer status.
-A man with messy dark hair that could only belong to a Potter sat in a chair out of the way, watching.

 “I didn’t know witches could get pregnant this way.”
-James said wryly, ice blue eyes sparkling with amusement.
+He said wryly, ice blue eyes sparkling with amusement.
 “I always assumed that the more…traditional method was the only way.”